damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/content-marketing/index.html.md

 6. Content Marketing / Account Ops: pay the writer
   - Amara email the writer to wire the money
   - Guest writer will get paid

+Important: make sure the last section of the post is "About the guest author", describing in two or three sentences the author's background on the post's subject.
+It should be written by the author him/herself.
+Examples: check [this post][post-convox] and [this post][post-iOS] for reference.

 ### Blog Post Issue Tracker